X

 2022 - $20,000 Climate Lab

-2021 - $15,000 General Support
+2021 - $15,000 General Operating Support

 Started in 2012, the Natural Areas Conservancy (NAC) is a non-profit organization devoted to restoring and conserving New York City’s 20,000 acres of forests and coastal areas.
 The NAC is the first park conservancy dedicated exclusively to New York City’s natural areas, which comprise one third of the city’s park system.
 The NAC works in more than 50 parks across the five boroughs and takes a science-based approach to conserving the city’s nature, improving coastal resilience, and ensuring healthy forests.
 They believe that natural areas are vital to sustaining air quality, improving public health, providing New Yorkers with access to nature, and strengthening our communities.